 If you would like to be included on our mailing list, please send an email to firstname.lastname@example.org.

-If you would prefer to attend our Holy Eucharist service via Zoom, we are broadcasting the 10:00am Sunday service.
+If you would like to attend our Holy Eucharist service via Zoom, we are broadcasting the Sunday service at 10:00am.
 You can also watch the 10:00am Holy Eucharist service at your convenience on YouTube or watch the live streaming on YouTube (same link below).

 Compline is prayed via Zoom every Monday, Wednesday, and Friday at 8:45pm.

 If you would like to receive any of the Zoom invitations, please email the church office at email@example.com.

 If you would like to receive a consecrated host for this Sunday's service, please email the church office.
 Please let us know in your email how many hosts you need and if you can pick them up at the church or if you need them delivered.
 Thank you!